reflexive-communications/appearancemodifier/README.md

 ## Getting started

-For profiles, petitions and events there is a new button available: `Customize` where you can config potential customizations.
+For profiles, petitions and events there is a new button available: "Customize" where you can config potential customizations.
 For details check the [Developer Notes](DEVELOPER.md).

 ## Known Issues